-Company Personnel who have access to confidential information are not permitted to use for their personal benefit or the benefit of others or share that information for stock trading purposes or for any other purpose, except to conduct the Company's business.
+Company Personnel who have access to material non-public information are not permitted to use such information for their personal benefit or the benefit of others or share that information for stock trading purposes or for any other purpose, except to conduct the Company's business.

 Inside information is material information about a publicly traded company that is not known by the public.
-Information is deemed "material" if it could affect the market price of a security or if a reasonable investor would attach importance to the information in deciding whether to buy, sell or hold a security.
-Inside information typically relates to financial conditions, such as progress toward achieving revenue and earnings targets or projections of future earnings or losses of the Company.
-To the extent material and nonpublic, inside information also includes changes in strategy regarding a proposed merger, acquisition or tender offer, new products or services, regulatory filing status, contract awards, and clinical trial information and results.
+Information is deemed "material" if it could affect the market price of a security or if a reasonable investor would attach importance to the information in deciding whether to buy, sell, or hold a security or vote a particular way on a matter up for a vote.
+Inside information often relates to financial conditions, such as progress toward achieving revenue and earnings targets or projections of future earnings or losses of the Company.
+To the extent material and nonpublic, inside information also includes changes in strategy, a proposed merger, acquisition or tender offer, new products or services, regulatory filing status, contract awards, and clinical trial information and results.
 Inside information is not limited to information about the Company.
-It also includes material non- public information about others, including the Company's customers, suppliers, and competitors.
+It also includes material non-public information about others, including the Company's customers, suppliers, and competitors.

 Insider trading is prohibited by law.
 It occurs when an individual with material, non-public information trades securities or communicates such information to others who trade.
-The person who trades or "tips" information violates the law if he or she has a duty or relationship of trust and confidence not to use the information.
+The person who trades while in possession of material, non-public information, or who "tips" information for others to trade violates this Code and the law.

-Trading or helping others trade while aware of inside information has potential serious legal consequences, even if the Insider does not receive any personal financial benefit.
+Trading or helping others trade while aware of inside information has potential serious legal consequences, even if the insider does not receive any personal financial benefit.
 Insiders may also have an obligation to take appropriate steps to prevent insider trading by others.